kitsunekyo/qmk_k3_pro_neo_layer3/readme.md

 ![](neoqmk.jpg)

-The ergonomics of the neo keyboard layout are great.
-The installation story on multiple OS not so much.
+The [neo keyboard layout](https://neo-layout.org/Layouts/neoqwertz/#die-ebenen) has an amazing layer 3 setup.
+Installing it on multiple OS sucks though.
 This QMK keymap implements a variation of neo layer 3, to have easy access to special characters for software development.

 Reference the official guide on [https://docs.qmk.fm/](https://docs.qmk.fm/).